rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 incur their own security considerations.
 However, this document does not propose technical solutions; it enumerates  use cases that justify creating technical solutions and potential requirements.
 Many of the potential requirements pertain to possible security and privacy directions.

-# IANA Considerations

-This document has no IANA actions.

-# Contributors
-Tony DeSimone, Kerstin Vignard, and Erin Hahn provided insight into the legal and policy issues surrounding emblems.
-Tommy Jensen, Felix Linker and Mauro Vignati provided many of the requirements that derive from digital asset use cases.

---- back

-# Acknowledgments
-{:numbered="false"}

-TODO acknowledge.

 # Use Cases for Digital Emblems
 Digital emblems are verifiable labels that can be associated with an entity so